 If you are new to Google Ads, rest assured that you’ve chosen the right PPC ad platform for your business.

-Going by leading PPC marketing KPIs, Google Ads offers some of the highest conversion rates and ROI.
+Going by leading PPC marketing KPIs, Google Ads offers some of the highest conversion Value and ROI.

-Still, it is important to truly understand what you are getting into before spending significant amounts of money and time on a Google Ads strategy.
+Still, it is important to truly understand what you are getting into before spending/ad spend significant amounts of money and time on a Google Ads strategy.

-An essential part of this endeavor is to estimate, track and improve conversions.
+An essential part of this endeavor is to estimate, track and dramatically improve conversions.

 This article will discuss the right way to estimate conversions in Google Ads.

 But before that, let’s get familiar with the basics.